stoic-devv/cloud-simulator/doc/analysis.md

 ![image](/doc/img/solo-datacenter.png)</br>
 _Note_: The total resources allocated to this datacenter are twice the resources of a single datacenter in the previous scenario.
 This is because only two datacenters were utilized while performing the network topology experiment.
 #### Inference
-1. From the logs of network simulation we see that since host has a single PE, the next VM of the datacenter has no PE available and hence has to connected to the host of other datacenter.
+1. From the logs of network simulation, we see that since host has a single PE, the next VM of the datacenter has no PE available and hence has to connected to the host of other datacenter.
 2. The cloudlets have `40000 mips` and are expected to complete, when served by a VM of `250 mips`, in `40000/250 = 160 sec`.
-In network simulation the cloudlets run to completion with a higher time (`177/178 sec`).
+In network simulation the cloudlets run to completion with a higher time (`177-178 sec`).
 This is because of the network latency of hosting the VM of `Datacenter 2` on the host of `Datacenter 3`.
 3. Despite the higher time to completion (due to latency) in network simulation, we have a same cost in both the cases.
 This is because we are still using same computation power to serve the cloudlets (above mips calculations).
 This reassures the pay per use quality of cloud computing.
 4. From point 2 above, we also reaffirm the dynamic allocation of resources in cloud computing.

-### ~~Resource Allocation~~ In progress
+### ~~Resource Allocation~~ ---In progress - DO NOT EVALUATE ---

 1. `best-fit` VM allocation policy
    Allocates VM to a host based on the number of PEs in the host.
 This policy is computationally inefficient as the next VM is allocated in `O(n)` time.
 The simulation wasn't able